King At COPO28 Says Climate Change Cannot Be Addressed In Isolation From Other Tragedies, Especially Situation In Gaza

-King Abdullah said, "We cannot talk about climate change in isolation from the humanitarian tragedies unfolding around us", pointing to the immediate threat to Palestinian's lives and wellbeing.
+King Abdullah said,“We cannot talk about climate change in isolation from the humanitarian tragedies unfolding around us”, pointing to the immediate threat to Palestinian's lives and wellbeing, according to a Royal Court statement.

 The King stressed the need for climate response to be inclusive of the most vulnerable, including Palestinians that were severely impacted by the war on Gaza, populations around the world that are affected by conflict and poverty, and refugee families and host communities, in our region and beyond.